 An example is the Lead Exposure Elimination Project (LEEP), a nonprofit co-founded by a medical doctor, Lucia Coulter, that advocates for lead paint regulation, primarily in low-income countries.
 As of writing, LEEP has already prevented an estimated 262,000 cases of lead poisoning in children – an enormous positive difference.
 Another example is Neil Buddy Shah, a trained physician who now leads the Clinton Health Access Initiative, after co-founding IDinsight and working as the managing director of charity evaluator GiveWell.

 If this path interests you, you can read our full profile on nonprofit entrepreneurship.
-It’s also worth checking out Charity Entrepreneurship – an organization which helps people start highly effective charities, even for those with no previous experience of running one.
+It’s also worth checking out Charity Entrepreneurship, an organization that helps people start highly effective charities.

 Recommended resources on nonprofit entrepreneurship